 Jean Giraud was the Picasso of French comics.
 Fellini, one of his biggest fans, compared him to Matisse as well.
 By the time of his death in 2012, he left behind a superhuman body of work spanning nearly 60 years.
 The realism of his humanist Blueberry westerns – with an American hero physically modeled on Jean-Paul Belmondo – gave way to some of the most surreal science fiction ever created.
-Under his nom de plume Mœbius, Giraud invented worlds for the cinemas as well, producing storyboards for Ridley Scott’s Alien, Tron by Disney, The Fifth Element by Luc Besson, and Star Wars Episode V.
+Under his nom de plume Mœbius, Giraud invented worlds for cinema as well, producing storyboards for Ridley Scott’s Alien, Tron by Disney, The Fifth Element by Luc Besson, and Star Wars Episode V.

 “The only thing that interests me is man and his suffering,” writes the French cartoonist in the foreword, “and it fills me with rage.”
 Tardi drawings are in ligne claire, a style pioneered by Hergé, creator of Tintin.
-He depicts life in the trenches with horrifying, hyperrealist detail, translating his grandfather’s memories of the trenches into a shop of horrors.
+He depicts life in the trenches with horrifying, hyperrealistic detail, translating his grandfather’s memories of the trenches into a shop of horrors.

 Jerusalem: Chronicles from the Holy City by Guy Delisle

-For years, Guy Delisle was an ex-pat dad – his wife worked for Doctors Without Borders (MSF) and he would accompany her, take care of their young children and put his pen to the pulse of places like Burma, Shenzhen and Jerusalem.
+For years, Guy Delisle was an ex-pat dad – his wife worked for Doctors Without Borders (MSF) and he would accompany her, take care of their young children, and put his pen to the pulse of places like Burma, Shenzhen, and Jerusalem.
 His graphic travelogue made the top of the New York Times Graphic Novel bestseller list and won France’s most prestigious animation prize, the Fauve d’Or, for Best Graphic Novel.

 In the Kitchen with Alain Passard by Christophe Blain